F5Networks/f5-declarative-onboarding/docs/validate.rst

 Use the following procedure to validate a declaration.

 1. Download and install |vsc|.
-2. Go to the |schema| directory of the Declarative Onboarding repo on GitHub.
+2. Go to the |schema| directory of the BIG-IP Declarative Onboarding repo on GitHub.

-    - Click either **latest** or the specific Declarative Onboarding version you are using.
+    - Click either **latest** or the specific BIG-IP Declarative Onboarding version you are using.
     - Click the **do.schema.json** file and then click the **Raw** tab.
     - Copy the URL of the raw schema file.